esplito/coding-notes/testing-accessibility/3-manual-accessibility-testing/notes.md

 ### Lesson 4 - Fix Additional Keyboard Interactivity Issues

+#### 🛠 Challenge: Update Submit Buttons on Home & About Pages

+>Both the Homepage and the About page have forms with div-based submit buttons.
+>Update the markup on both buttons to enable them to be keyboard focusable and operable.

-Changed so that button is the following (instead of a div):
+I changed so that button is the following (instead of a div):
 ```html
 <button  class="btn-submit btn-lookingglass">
 	<span  class="icon-lookingglass-white"></span>